MicrosoftDocs/xamarin-docs/docs/essentials/platform-feature-support.md

 * Tizen is officially supported by the Samsung development team.
 * tvOS & watchOS have limited API coverage, please see the feature guide for more information.
+* Tizen, tvOS, & watchOS are currently in preview and available in Xamarin.Essentials 1.3-pre

 ## Feature Support